tolokoban/ToloFrameWork/man/xjs.view.macro.md

   ]}
 ```

-It also possible to concatenate variables:
+It also possible to concatenate variables with the "`+`" syntax:
 ```js
 view.attribs: {
   duration: {String}